praekelt/django-generate/README.rst

     [{'fields': {'username': 'user_1', 'first_name': 'User 1 Name', 'is_staff': True}, 'model': 'auth.User'}, {'fields': {'username': 'user_2', 'first_name': 'User 2 Name', 'is_staff': True}, 'model': 'auth.User'}, {'fields': {'username': 'user_3', 'first_name': 'User 3 Name', 'is_staff': True}, 'model': 'auth.User'}, {'fields': {'username': 'user_4', 'first_name': 'User 4 Name', 'is_staff': True}, 'model': 'auth.User'}, {'fields': {'username': 'user_5', 'first_name': 'User 5 Name', 'is_staff': True}, 'model': 'auth.User'}]

 This is a normal Django JSON fixtures list of objects that will be created.
-You could just as easily have hard coded and returned this list instead of generating it usin the loop.
+You could just as easily have hard coded and returned this list instead of generating it.
 The point is that the ``generate`` method should return a list of JSON serialized objects to be created.

 4. Run the generate management command to generate the objects::